eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 are "hot deployed" so that users can take advantage of server upgrades without needing to upgrade their clients.
-While this is fine for the service as the Jobmon service is stateless, the reaper is not - it depends on database state, so old reapers cannot be spun down and reinstantiated like the service deployment can.
+While this is fine for the service as the Jobmon service is stateless, the reaper is not - it depends on database state, so old reapers cannot be spun down and reinstantiated like the service deployment can while any of their matching clients exit.

 The solution is to move the reapers to a separate namespace.
 The jobmon-reapers namespace exposes one service per k8s namespace, and